log-oscon/generator-log-marionette/README.md

 Bear in mind, composite-template **IS NOT** supposed to be used.
 It is only used internally by `compositeview`.

-You can see each sub-generator and its options by typing: `yo log-js:[generator] --help`.
-E.g.: by typing `yo log-js:compositeview --help` it will return:
+You can see each sub-generator and its options by typing: `yo log-fe:[generator] --help`.
+E.g.: by typing `yo log-fe:compositeview --help` it will return:

 ```
 Usage:
-  yo log-js:compositeview [options] <name>
+  yo log-fe:compositeview [options] <name>

 Options:
   -h,   --help        # Print the generator's options and usage